-This town dates back to 1797, when the state of Tennessee was just one year old.
 The story goes that William Nolen and his family were traveling through the area when his wagon broke down.
-Stopping to fix it, Nolen noticed the abundant game and clean water and decided to travel no further.
-He purchased a large piece of property and began dividing lots for the town that still bears his name, and it was officially incorporated in 1838.
+Stopping to fix it, Nolen noticed the abundant game and clean water, and he decided to travel no further.
+He purchased a large piece of property and began dividing lots for the town that still bears his name, officially incorporated in 1838.
 You can still see William Nolen’s home today.